jlggross/codar.me/README.md

 * Introduction to React: TODO
 * Introduction to React Native: TODO

+# Configuring your Environment

+Some software you will need to run the class examples:

+* Microsoft VSCode
+* NPM and Yarn
+* Node.js
+* Git

+In the root folder of the codar.me repository there is a file named [01-Instalacao-ferramentas.pdf](https://github.com/jlggross/codar.me/blob/main/01-Instalacao-ferramentas.pdf) with detailed instructions on how to install NPM and Yarn, Node.js and VSCode.
+These tutorial is in PT-BR and was provided by the RocketSeat team in the NLW5 event.

+If you face some issues with different versions of software, there is still another tutorial named [02-Atualizacao-versoes-diferentes.pdf](https://github.com/jlggross/codar.me/blob/main/02-Atualizacao-versoes-diferentes.pdf) that will guide you to updatye the version of either NPM, Yarn or Node.js.
+This is another tutorial provided by the RocketSeat team in the NLW5 event.

+As for Git, you can download it following the steps described here: https://git-scm.com/downloads.
+I'm using Windows, so after downloading and installing Git a Git bash will be available in the VSCode terminal, which is very helpful to write Unix commands.

 # Configuring VSCode

 For the traning described here I used VSCode.
 VSCode provides some useful extensions and you could use some as well to enhance productivity.